+53 (h) Limitations.

-(h) Limitations.
-This rule does not apply to an order that is issued by the court on its own initiative.
-This rule does not apply in criminal cases or motions filed under Rule 37.
-Nothing in this rule is intended to limit or alter the inherent power of the court to initiate order to show cause proceedings to assess whether cases should be dismissed for failure to prosecute or to otherwise manage the court's docket, or to limit the
+- 54 (1) This rule does not apply to: - 55 (A) proceedings instituted by the court on its own initiative to enforce an order: - 56 (B).
+This rule does not apply in criminal cases; or - 57 (C) motions for sanctions filed under Rule 37(b).

+58 (2) Nothing in this rule is intended to limit or alter the inherent power of the court to 59 initiate order to show cause proceedings to assess whether cases should be dismissed 60 for failure to prosecute or to otherwise manage the court's docket, or to limit the 61 authority of the court to hold a party in contempt for failure to appear pursuant to a 62 court order.

-- authority of the court to hold a party in contempt for failure to appear pursuant to a - 59 court order. - 60 (i) Orders to show cause.
-The process set forth in this rule replaces and supersedes the - 61 prior order to show cause procedure.
-An order to attend hearing serves as an order to - 62 show cause as that term is used in Utah law.
+- (i) Orders to show cause.
+The process set forth in this rule replaces and supersedes the prior order to show cause procedure.
+An order to attend hearing serves as an order to show cause as that term is used in Utah law. - 66